stephaniechallita/stephaniechallita.github.io/content/ase_fsm.md

 Create a new Xtext project: `File` → `New` → `Project` → `Xtext Project`.

+- Project name: `fr.esir.ase.xtext.fsm`
-- Use the package name: `xtext.Fsm`.
+- Language name: `xtext.Fsm`.
 - Use the file extension: `fsm`.

 ### Define the grammar